MatteoIorio11/ghapp-deployer-aws/README.md

     <section>
       <h2> Create the AWS Function </h2>
         <p>
           The first step of our code is to create the function by using the "create.yml" action.
-In order to use this action you have to set some secrets :
+In order to use this action you <strong> must </strong> set this secrets :
         </p>
         <dl>
           <dt> Information for the authentication </dt>